Jonathan T. Updegraff: Biography

+Congress

 Updegraff was elected as a Republican to the Forty-sixth and Forty-seventh Congresses and served from March 4, 1879, until his death in Mount Pleasant, Ohio, November 30, 1882.
 More than 2000 people viewed his corpse at the Friends Meetinghouse.

 He served as chairman of the Committee on Education and Labor (Forty-seventh Congress).

 Updegraff had been reelected to the Forty-eighth Congress prior to his death, and his position was filled by Joseph D. Taylor.

+Death and burial

 He was initially interred in Updegraff Cemetery, near Mount Pleasant, Ohio but was later reinterred in Short Creek Cemetery, west of Mount Pleasant, in 1926.

+Legacy

 The house built by Updegraff in 1856 remains in Mount Pleasant.

 In public station, whether in State or national affairs, he was respected and honored; in private life, beloved by a large and influential circle of friends.
 He was simple in habits and tastes, strong in his friendships, tender and devoted in his family relations, generous and confiding in his nature, firm and unyielding in his convictions of duty.
 He hated shams and despised pretensions, and his simple nature esteemed candor and sincerity above everything else.
 He regarded any labor or sacrifice for principle a religious duty, and he would go out of his way to help a friend.